loxia01/PSInternetConnectionSharing/README.md

 Name(s) of the network connection(s) to get ICS status for.
 Optional.
 #### Usage examples
 1. `Get-ICS` Gets status for ALL network connections.
-2. `Get-ICS -ConnectionNames Ethernet,Ethernet2,'VM Host-Only Network'` Gets status for the specified network connections.
+2. `Get-ICS -ConnectionNames Ethernet, Ethernet2, "VM Host-Only Network"` Gets status for the specified network connections.
-3. `Get-ICS Ethernet,Ethernet2,'VM Host-Only Network'` Gets status for the specified network connections.
+3. `Get-ICS Ethernet, Ethernet2, "VM Host-Only Network"` Gets status for the specified network connections.
 ### Disable-ICS
 #### Description
 Checks for if ICS is enabled for any network connection and, if so, disables ICS for all connections.